 Connecting to DynamoDB

-After you have downloaded and installed the connector, you can connect through a connection string you provide Sisense in the ElastiCube Manager.
-The connection string is used to authenticate users who connect to the DynamoDB API.
+After you have downloaded the driver, you can connect through a connection string in Sisense.
+The connection string is used to authenticate users who connect to the DynamoDB APIs.
 To obtain a connection string, you will need to create a DynamoDB developers account.
 Once you have connected to DynamoDB, you can import a variety of tables from the DynamoDB API.

-- Installing the DynamoDB Connector
+- Querying the DynamoDB Data

-- Connecting to the DynamoDB REST API
+- Connecting to DynamoDB

 - Adding DynamoDB Tables to your ElastiCube